-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with extensive stage small cell lung cancer.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with extensive stage small cell lung cancer.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 Standard Treatment Options for Patients With Recurrent SCLC